ivkval/react-v1-ivarK/src/README.md

 Add a "title" prop on MyComponent and make it render "It Works"

 // Passing props to a child component
-Refactor the <h1> in MyComponent to be a <Title> component.
+Refactor the <h1> in <MyComponent> to be a <Title> component.
 It should render "It Works".
 Refactor means that the <h1> should live inside the newly created <Title> component

 // Lists
-Create an array
+Create an array const food = ['Pizza', 'Hamburger', 'Coke'];
-Render this list in App.js with array.map().
-Remember to add a key.
+Render <ul><li></li></ul> in App.js by using food.map() inside the return ().
+Remember to add a key to <li>.

 // Lists Component
 Create a <Food> component
-Use this i App.js
+Use this in App.js
-Add "food" prop
+Add "food" to the <Food> component.
-Render the food list in the <Food> component by using the prop
+Render the food list (<ul><li></li></ul> from above) inside the <Food> component by using props.
+(Send the food array as prop).

 // Children prop
-Create a <Wrapper> component
+Create a <Wrapper> component with a <section></section>
+Add this to App.js
-Make it possible to render children (props.children) in <Wrapper>
+Make it possible to render children between the <Wrapper></Wrapper> component.
+Use (props.children) in the <Wrapper> component.

 // Styling
-Add necessary styling (className='flex') to flex the items on <Wrapper>
+Add (className='flex') the <section> in <Wrapper> to flex the items on <Wrapper>.
+Add necessary styling to the styles.scss

 // Event
 Add a <button> to App.js
-Listen to click-event on this button
+Listen to click-event on this button. console.log("Clicked") when clicking the button.

 // Input
 Add an input field to App.js
-Listen to change-event on this field
+Listen to change-event on this field console.log("change") when writing in this input.

 // Make the input field controlled (state)
 Use useState to store the input value.
+And add the value={state} to the input field to make it (controlled).

+// Combine the button and input
-And add the value to the input field (controlled) When clicking the button above alert the content of the inputfield
+When clicking the button above alert (or console.log) the content of the inputfield.

 // Refactor button and input
-Add a <Alert> component
+Create an <Alert> component
+Add this to App.js
-Add the <input> and logic from above to this component
+Move the <input>, <button> and state from above to this component

-// Callback (lift state) (sending a functions as a prop) Make it possible to read the content from the input from App.js by clicking the button (which is inside App.js) (See last video if unclear)
+// Callback (lift state) (sending a functions as a prop)

+Add a const [inputFromChild, setInputFromChild] = useState('') hook in App.js.

+Send a function as prop to <Alert> from App.js.

+Use the function that you send as a prop inside <Alert>.
+This fuctions should update the newly created inputFromChild in App.js.

+Render the input value in App.js as <p>{inputFromChild}</p> when the button in <Alert> is clicked.

+(See last video if unclear)